gildir/CS321-2018F-004/docs/accounts.md

 ## As a User

-The user only needs to know two things.
+The user only needs to know three things.
 When the server starts create an account by entering 'C' at the prompt.
 From here you can create a username and password.
 This will create your persistent account.
 You can then log into the server any subsequent times using that information.
 All of your account elements such as player position and inventory should be saved.
 The second is the DELETE command.
 Use this command when signed in to completely wipe away your profile forever.
+The third is the ACCOUNT command.
+This will take you into an account edit wizard that currently allows you to change your password and add/remove security questions.

 ## As a Developer